jimwins/titi/docs/configuration.rst

 it is possible to specify a prefix that will be prepended onto the class name.

 The model prefix is treated the same way as any other class name when the Model attempts to convert it to a table name.
-This is documented in the :doc:`Models` section of the documentation.
+This is documented in the :doc:`models` section of the documentation.

 Here is a namespaced example to make it clearer: